Daily High to Daily Low: Is It Safe to Buy Stitch Fix Inc. (SFIX)?

-Stitch Fix Inc. (NASDAQ:SFIX) went down by -1.84% from its latest closing price compared to the recent 1-year high of $56.70.
-The company’s stock price has collected -1.68% of loss in the last five trading sessions.
+Stitch Fix Inc. (NASDAQ:SFIX) went up by 13.77% from its latest closing price compared to the recent 1-year high of $48.03.
+The company’s stock price has collected 24.06% of gains in the last five trading sessions.
 The Wall Street Journal reported on 06/14/22 that Stitch Fix’s New Look May Bomb

 Is It Worth Investing in Stitch Fix Inc. (NASDAQ :SFIX) Right Now?